 Regular, moderate exercise helps maintain a healthy body mass index (BMI) or weight which, in turn, supports hormonal balance and healthy insulin levels both important for fertility and ovulation.

 One study published in the 2002 journal of Epidemiology stated, “…data suggests that, among American women, more ovulatory infertility is attributable to overweight and a sedentary lifestyle than to underweight and overexertion.”

 3. Create a Stress Reduction Plan

 While a bit of positive stress can be healthy (known as eustress), stress due to infertility is typically experienced at higher than average levels which may quickly run the body down.
 Consistent, very high levels of stress can cause normal functioning systems of the body to “shut down” (even if temporarily).
-This “shut down” may effect the function of the heart, lungs and nervous system; negatively impacting the overall health of the body.
+This “shut down” may affect the function of the heart, lungs, and nervous system, negatively impacting the overall health of the body.
 One of the body systems readily affected by stress is the reproductive system.

 It is important to learn the relationship between stress and your fertility and then diligently work to lower stress levels every day.

 Several herbs have been found to encourage ovulation by having a positive influence on the hormone processes that regulate the menstrual cycle.
 Three of these herbs are…

 - Tribulus (Tribulus terrestris) – Tribulus has an affinity for the ovaries and has been found to promote ovulation when used prior to ovulation.

 - Vitex or Chaste Tree Berry (Vitex agnus-castus) – Vitex in part supports the body’s natural ability to produce luteinizing hormone (LH), which is the hormone that causes ovulation to occur.